X'Trapolis 2.0: Construction

-In August 2025, grade testing began on the Belgrave line between Upper Ferntree Gully and Belgrave.
-This testing was conducted to assess the train's ability to handle steep gradients and its acceleration and deceleration performance on such terrain.
-The testing was not intended to certify the X'Trapolis 2.0 for regular service on the Belgrave line, as these trains are not planned to operate on that line.

 Design

 The X'Trapolis 2.0 trains are a six-car electric multiple unit design, similar to the seven-car High Capacity Metro Train, compared to the Comeng, X'Trapolis 100 and Siemens Nexas trains which are three-car sets run in tandem.
 Much like the High Capacity Metro Train and the Siemens Nexas, the X'Trapolis 2.0 uses a continuous walk-through design.
 The trains are designed for a maximum capacity of 1241 people, a slight improvement over the 1127-person capacity of a six-car Comeng train.

 Features of the X'Trapolis 2.0 also include: